-One of the first lessons in good marketing is, trying to reach everyone puts you at risk of connecting with no one.
+One of the first lessons in effective account based marketing is, trying to reach everyone puts you at risk of connecting with no one.
 It pays to get specific when picturing your audience.
 And for many B2B brands, going a step further with account-based marketing and actually identifying specific businesses and contacts to reach is proven to get big results.

 About 80 percent of marketers doing ABM say it outperforms their other marketing tactics in terms of ROI.
 But as with any marketing tactic, getting good results requires doing ABM well.
 If you’re considering ABM, here are 10 account-based marketing tactics to craft your strategy around.